earthsteading/wominjeka/README.md

 **We are committed to sustainability and innovation.**

-**We offer a free initial consultation.**

 ## Code of conduct policies and complaints procedures:
-As per state legislation the following policies and procedures are avaialble to all Earthsteading clients throughout our mutually signed contract:
+As per regulatory legislation the following policies and procedures are avaialble to all Earthsteading P/L clients throughout our mutually signed contract:
   - [x] [Code of conduct policy and complaints policy including public resolution register](https://github.com/earthsteading/contracting-procedures/blob/main/README.md).
   - [x] Contract and payment policy and procedure.
 Please note, payment in full, prior to issuing a build permit is required.
   - [x] Indemnity insurance coverage and records keeping policy for all building documentation is a minimum of 10 years.